ml-energy/zeus/examples/batch_size_optimizer/mnist/README.md

 ## Kubeflow

-Kubeflow is a tool to easily deploy your ML workflows to kubernetes.
-We provides some examples of using kubeflow with Zeus.
-In order to run your training in Kubeflow with Zeus, follow the `docs/batch_size_optimizer/server.md` to deploy batch size optimizer to kubernetes.
-After then, you can deploy your training script using kubeflow.
+Kubeflow is a tool to easily deploy your ML workflows to Kubernetes.
+We provide some examples of using Kubeflow with Zeus.
+In order to run your training in Kubeflow with Zeus, follow the `docs/batch_size_optimizer/server.md` to deploy batch size optimizer to Kubernetes.
+After then, you can deploy your training script using Kubeflow.

-1. Set up Kubernetes and install kubeflow training operator.
+1. Set up Kubernetes and install Kubeflow training operator.

-    Refer [minikube](https://minikube.sigs.k8s.io/docs/start/) for local development of Kubernetes.
+    Refer to [minikube](https://minikube.sigs.k8s.io/docs/start/) for local development of Kubernetes.
-    Refer [Kubeflow training operator](https://github.com/kubeflow/training-operator) to how to install kubeflow.
+    Refer to [Kubeflow training operator](https://github.com/kubeflow/training-operator) to how to install Kubeflow.

 2. Run server batch size optimizer server using Kubernetes.

     Refer docs to start the server [Quick start](../../docs/batch_size_optimizer/index.md).

-3. Build mnist example docker image.
+3. Build MNIST example docker image.

     ```Shell
     # From project root directory